-'Terrorism Will Not Take Us Down' Says Rabbi Following Deadly Shooting In Poway
+'I Couldn't See His Soul' Says Rabbi Following Deadly Shooting In Poway

 With some of the children out, Goldstein says one man, Almog Peretz, went back in to help get additional children out, which included Peretz's 8-year-old niece Noya Dahan.
 Peretz and Dahan were both injured and treated for their wounds.
 Goldstein said both were doing well and recovering on Sunday.

 "Miraculously, just miraculously, the gun jammed," Goldstein said.
-"And in attendance at the synagogue there was a border patrol, off-duty agent...who recently discovered his Jewish roots."
+"And in attendance at the synagogue there was a border patrol, off-duty agent ... who recently discovered his Jewish roots."

 That agent, Jonathan Morales, fired at the suspect's car.

-"After the shooter left — this terrorist left — I turned around to asses the situation," the rabbi said.
+"After the shooter left — this terrorist left — I turned around to assess the situation," the rabbi said.
 "I walk into the lobby and I see Lori lying the floor unconscious."

 Goldstein said Kaye's husband was trying to resuscitate her, but fainted next to his wife.